-Healthcare & Medical Supplier Diversity Guide
+Healthcare & Medical sector

 The healthcare industry represents one of the largest and most stable markets for diverse suppliers.
 From hospital systems to pharmaceutical companies to Group Purchasing Organizations (GPOs), healthcare organizations are committed to supplier diversity.